-A legal document outlining details for how the freehold or leasehold owner of a property lets the premises for a specific length of time, after which the ownership may revert to the freeholder or the superior leaseholder.
+A legal document outlining details of how the freehold or leasehold owner of a property lets the premises for a specific length of time, after which the owner may revert to the freeholder or the superior leaseholder.

-Denotes that ownership of a property and/or buildings is by way of a lease agreement.
+Denotes that ownership of a property and/or buildings are by way of a lease agreement.